somatic awareness

 3. Somatic Yoga

 What most people call somatic yoga, I call embodied yoga.
+The somatic yoga benefits are so impressive because somatic yoga literally gives your body something to work through.
 The poses are not the “be all and end all” but simply a jumping off point for your own exploration.

 What is Somatic Yoga – 5 Min Explainer Video 👇